 First published April 20, 2015

-My oldest daughter turned 15 this year and besides handing over the cash, her request for her birthday, I wished to give her a PRESENT present; not just a card with cash in it.
+My oldest daughter turned 15 this year and besides handing over the cash, her request for her birthday, I wanted to give her a PRESENT present – not just a card with cash in it.

 I made her a candy bar wreath.